How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 It’s often the market-savvy investor who finds the best deals first.
 But to do so, you’re going to have to build your intelligence on the market over time and with diligence.

 1. Put in the legwork: Go to the field as often as possible and develop a culture of constantly studying the environment and making note of changes that are happening.
 This will allow you to become familiar with the market and to collect information on prevailing market conditions.
-You cannot determine whether what you are getting a bargain if you don’t know the market.
+You cannot determine whether what you are getting is a bargain if you don’t know the market.

-4. Own what you know, and get to know what you don’t: Local knowledge in the market where you are pursuing deals is absolutely necessary.
+4. Own what you know, and get to know what you don’t: Local knowledge in the market where you are pursuing deals is necessary.
 Get to know local agents in the specific location you are looking at.
 People in the vicinity such as vendors, transport service providers, and even the gatemen can be a treasure trove of information – strike up conversations with them and treat them well!

 5. Your network is your net worth: Build a network of associates in the public sector offices and in as many professions whose offices interact closely with the real estate industry.
 This includes lawyers, surveyors, property agents and managers, architects, property developers, building contractors, engineers, managers in financial services institutions (banks, cooperative societies).
 They will provide credible investment leads and steer you to exceptional opportunities.
 Another source of property bargains is movers and firms that provide relocation services.

-6. Attend that public auction.
+6. Attend public auctions.
 Better yet, get familiar with a licensed auctioneer who can give you leads on public auctions.
 Preying on the misfortunes/missteps of others may initially seem sleazy.
 However, there is no obligation to buy and, if nothing else, the experience will be instructive.
 There are some true gems to be found here.

 To continually maintain and nurture the networks that feed your investment pipeline, you will also need to improve your interpersonal skills – listening, negotiating, communicating and interacting with your networks.
 The investment in continuous learning and improvement of your skills and capabilities will build up your market intuition, help you engage with your networks more meaningfully and help you sell faster.